Banjar, Pandeglang

 Banjar is a village and an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 30.50 km^{2} and had a population of 20,780 at the 2010 Census and 35,459 at the 2020 Census; the official estimate as at mid 2023 was 36,576.
+It covers an area of 30.50 km^{2} and had a population of 20,780 at the 2010 Census and 35,459 at the 2020 Census; the official estimate as of mid-2023 was 36,576.
 The administrative centre is in Banjar village.

 Communities

 Banjar District is sub-divided into eleven rural villages (desa), all sharing the postcode 42252.
-These are listed below with their areas and their officially-estimated populations as at mid 2022.
+These are listed below with their areas and their officially-estimated populations as of mid-2022.